-In order for transfer of the conjugative transposon to step is excision from the chromosome to form a covalently closed circular intermediate.
+In order for transfer of the conjugative transposon to occur, there are three main steps that take place.
+The first step is excision from the chromosome to form a covalently closed circular intermediate.
 Second, a single-stranded copy is then transferred through the mating pore to a recipient cell, after which the copy becomes double stranded.
 Third, the intact double-stranded CTn integrates into the chromosome of the recipient.
 Conjugative transposition is replicative, as a copy of the CTn is retained in the donor cell.
 Because the element resides within the chromosome, it is also transferred vertically to progeny cells.
 This is important because when desired CRISPR arrays or engineered sequences (and optionally Cas sequence) are present on CTns, they are not only transferred readily within the population, but they are also very stably maintained from generation to generation.
-This is as seen, for example, with retained antibotic resistance determinants.
+This is as seen, for example, with retained antibiotic resistance determinants.
 Further, it is believed that Bacteroides may serve as a reservoir of antibiotic resistance determinants which disseminates these genes to other organisms outside the Bacteroides genus, possibly even transferring these elements to organisms that are transiently passing through the gut.
-Similarly, a reservoir of arrays or engineered sequences of the invention can be created using vectors of the invention that are administered to a human or non-human animal, eg, for treating or preventing obesity, diabetes or IBD or any other disease or condition disclosed herein.
+Similarly, a reservoir of arrays or engineered sequences of the invention can be 5 created using vectors of the invention that are administered to a human or non-human animal, eg, for treating or preventing obesity, diabetes or IBD or any other disease or condition disclosed herein.